maximus-soares/maximus-soares/README.md

   **`Growth Lead at NextWork`**

+#Below you will find a demo github readme - feel free to check out my code!

 ## About Me
 - I build, ship, and tell the story in public.
-- Grew social media to 250K+ followers in one year.
+- Grew NextWorks social media to 250K+ followers in one year.
 - Help teach 145,000+ students cloud, AI, and tech skills.

 <a href="https://www.linkedin.com/in/maximus-soares/" target="blank">